T0r1nn/APLC/APLC_apworld/lethal_company/docs/setup_en.md

 - collectathon_scrap_goal: Can be any number from 3 to 30, default is 10.
 This is the number of AP chests you have to collect to beat collectathon mode.
 This does nothing in other modes.
 - credit_replacement: Can be any number from 5 to 80, represents the percent of filler items that are replaced with company credits for the credit hunt game mode.
 This does nothing in other modes.
 - required_credits: Can be any number from 10 to 100, represents the percent of company credit items that are required to beat the game.
 This does nothing in other modes.
-- grade_checks_per_moon: Can be any number between 1 and 10, default is 3.
-This is the amount of checks per moon that can be gotten from completing that moon
+- grade_locations_per_moon: Can be any number between 1 and 10, default is 3.
+This is the amount of locations per moon that can be obtained from completing that moon
 - num_quotas: Can be any number from 10 to 50, default is 20.
-This is the number of quota checks you can get.
+This is the number of quota locations you can get.
-- money_per_quota_check: Can be any number between 100 and 10000, default is 500.
-This is the amount of total quota you must complete to get the check.
+- money_per_quota_location: Can be any number between 100 and 10000, default is 500.
+This is the amount of total quota you must complete to get the location.
 Be aware that each quota only contributes the required scrap towards this goal, not the sold scrap.
-If you sell 500 scrap but the quota is only 130, you will only contribute 130 towards the check.
+If you sell 500 scrap but the quota is only 130, you will only contribute 130 towards the location.
-- scrapsanity: Can be 'true' or 'false', when true 50 new checks are added to the game for collecting at least one of each type of scrap.
+- scrapsanity: Can be 'true' or 'false', when true 50 new locations are added to the game for collecting at least one of each type of scrap.
 - randomize_company_building: Can be 'true' or 'false', when true you start without the ability to go to the company building
 - randomize_scanner: Can be 'true' or 'false', when true you start without the ability to scan and must unlock it.
 - randomize_terminal: Can be 'true' or 'false', when true you start without the ability to open the terminal(which means you cannot route to any moon other than your starting moon)
 - starting_moon: Can be any of the following: experimentation, assurance, vow, offense, march, rend, dine, titan, or randomize.
 This sets the moon you start the run on.
 - starting_stamina_bars: Can be any number from 0 to 4, default is 4.
 This is the number of stamina bars you start with.
 The rest have to be unlocked.
 - starting_inventory_slots: Can be any number from 1 to 4, default is 4.
 This is the number of inventory slots you start the game with, the rest have to be unlocked.
 - all_moon_required_grade: Can be any of the following: s, a, b, c, d, or f.
-Any moons completed on this grade or above will complete a grade check.
+Any moons completed on this grade or above will complete a grade location.
 - split_moon_grades: Can be 'true' or 'false', when 'true' the moon_grade option is ignored and the next three options are used instead.
 When 'false', the next three options do nothing.
 - easy_moon_required_grade: Same options as moon_grade, only affects Experimentation, Assurance, and Vow.
 - medium_moon_required_grade: Same options as moon_grade, only affects Offense and March.
 - hard_moon_required_grade: Same options as moon_grade, only affects Rend, Dine, and Titan.
 - min_scrap_chance: Can be any number between 0 and 20, default is 3.
 Scrap will be in logic if their spawn chance on an in-logic moon is greater than or equal to this percentage.
 A value of less than 3% can significantly slow down your game.
 This does nothing when scrapsanity is disabled.
 - min_monster_chance: Can be any number between 0 and 20, default is 5. monsters will be in logic if their spawn chance on an in-logic moon is greater than or equal to this percentage.
 A value of less than 3% can significantly slow down your game.
-- min_money: Can be any number between 0 and 5000, default is 100.
-This is the minimum amount of money that the money checks will reward you with.
+- min_money: Can be any number between 0 and 1000, default is 100.
+This is the minimum amount of money that the money locations will reward you with.
-- max_money: Can be any number between 0 and 5000, default is 1000.
-This is the maximum amount of money that the money checks will reward you with.
+- max_money: Can be any number between 0 and 1000, default is 300.
+This is the maximum amount of money that the money locations will reward you with.
 This can't be less than min_money
 - modify_scrap_spawns: Can be 'true' or 'false'.
 When true, scrap spawn rates are modified in the following ways: all scrap have the same spawn chance, each moon has five scrap that are exclusive to it, and there are 7 scrap that are common between all the moons.
 This makes it a lot easier to find every in-logic scrap, which removes those times you are going to the same moon again and again, trying to find a rare item which blocks progression.
 There are also five special scrap (apparatus, hive, shotgun, kitchen knife, and sapsucker egg) which stay on their normal moons.
 - exclude_killing: Can be 'true' or 'false'.
 When true, the Double-barrel and Kitchen knife locations are guaranteed to not have progression or useful items behind them
 - exclude_hive: Can be 'true' or 'false'.
 When true, the Bee Hive location is guaranteed to not have a progression or useful item behind it